gh-andre/KeePassFont/README.md

   point.
-* Once font size changes are applied, tested and committed, `README.md` should be updated to reflect the new application version and any additional changes and should be cherry-picked to `master`.
+* Once font size changes are applied, tested and committed, `README.md` should be updated to reflect the new application version and any additional changes and should be cherry-picked to `main`.

 ## Building

-These steps are tested on Windows 10 (x64) with Visual Studio 2022, Community Edition.
+These steps are tested on Windows 10/11 (x64) with Visual Studio 2022, Community Edition.
 The original KeePass project was upgraded to Visual Studio 2022.

 Clone this repository and check out the version branch you would like to build.